-If you’re up for a real adventure then Root glacier is perfect for you.
-The Stairway Icefall feeds this natural wonder and stretches thousands of feet high making the tallest icefall outside of the Himalayas!
+If you’re up for a real adventure, then Root glacier is perfect for you.
+The Stairway Icefall feeds this natural wonder and stretches thousands of feet high, making the tallest icefall outside the Himalayas!

 5. Tidewater Glaciers

 One of the most popular trips into Prince William Sound is the aptly named 26 glacier cruise.
-Prince William Sound is home to plenty of exotic wildlife and the guides will help you spot every spectacular sight.
-I haven’t been on another cruise yet but can confidently say you will enjoy this trip.
+Prince William Sound is home to plenty of exotic wildlife, and the guides will help you spot every spectacular sight.
+I haven’t been on another cruise yet, but I can confidently say you will enjoy this trip.